Fluctuating landscapes and heavy tails in animal behavior: Data-driven analysis reveals heavy tails in C. elegans behavior: the role of adaptation

 \subsection{Fluctuating potential landscapes underlie the emergence of heavy tails in \emph{C. elegans} foraging}

-While the inferred $\mathcal{L}$ captures \emph{C. elegans} foraging behavior across several scales \cite{Costa2023markovian}, it fails to predict the heavy-tailed statistics observed at the longest times.
-One possible explanation for the inability of the Langevin dynamics of Eq.\,\ref{eq:phi2_dot} (or the full model $\mathcal{L}$) to capture these observations, is the existence of subtle \emph{hidden} fluctuations that evolve on timescales comparable to the observation time and are not accurately captured by our time-delay embedding, rendering the dynamics non-stationary.
-Indeed, it has been observed that upon removal from food worms slowly adapt their search strategy by lowering their rate of ``pirouettes'' to explore wider areas in search for food \cite{Hills2004,Gray2005,Salvador2014,Calhoun2015,Hums2016,Flavell2020}.
-In order to have a time-evolving rate of pirouettes we would need to extend the stationary model to allow for explicitly time-dependent drift and diffusion terms,
+A possible explanation for the inability of the Langevin Eq.\,\ref{eq:phi2_dot} (or the full model Eq.~\ref{eq:rho_dot}) to capture heavy tails is the existence of subtle \emph{hidden} fluctuations that evolve on timescales comparable to the observation time $T_\text{expt}$.
+The idea stems from observations that worms slowly adapt their search strategy upon removal of food by lowering their rate of ``pirouettes'' to explore wider areas in search for food \cite{Hills2004,Gray2005,Salvador2014,Calhoun2015,Hums2016,Flavell2020}.
+A time-evolving rate of pirouettes calls for a non-stationary extension of the model via time-dependent drift and diffusion terms\,: